g2jun/RC4-VB/README.md

-# RC4-VBS
+# RC4-VB
-A simple encrypt/decrypt VBScript using RC4
+A simple encrypt/decrypt VB script using RC4